-Intersociety calls for arrest of El-rufai
+Intersociety calls for arrest of El-Rufai

 By Chinonso Alozie

-The International Society for Civil Liberties and Rule of Law, Intersociety, on Monday called for the arrest of the immediate past Governor of Kaduna State, Nasir El-Rufai, over alleged audio tape statement in support of “full Islamic rule” in Nigeria.
+Owerri—The International Society for Civil Liberties and Rule of Law, Intersociety, yesterday, called for the arrest of the immediate past Governor of Kaduna State, Nasir el-Rufai, over alleged audio tape statement in support of “full Islamic rule” in Nigeria.

-Intersociety linked it to what they called crime against humanity, genocide and incitement.

-According to the group, “The International Society for Civil Liberties and Rule of Law has fully earned the enviable and unrivalled position as Nigeria’s “Nostradamus”.
-This is to the extent that we have, again, been vindicated by recent revelations by Mallam Nasiru El-Rufai, immediate past Gov of Kaduna State.
+According to the group, “The International Society for Civil Liberties and Rule of Law has fully earned the enviable and unrivalled position as Nigeria’s “Nostradamus.”
+This is to the extent that we have, again, been vindicated by recent revelations by Mallam Nasir el-Rufai, immediate past governor of Kaduna State.

-“The former Kaduna civilian Gov had had a video/audio clip of his boastful “successful transformation of Nigeria into Islamic State by successful replication of full Islamic rule in Kaduna State since 2015 at the Federal level”-culminating into emergence of Muslim-Muslim Presidency of Nigeria.
+“The former Kaduna governor had a video/audio clip of his boastful “successful transformation of Nigeria into Islamic State by successful replication of full Islamic rule in Kaduna State since 2015 at the federal level,” culminating into the emergence of Muslim-Muslim presidency in Nigeria.

+“Intersociety had also categorically stated that its findings showed that the killings had nothing whatsoever to do with the so-called “farmers-herders clashes.

-“It must be remembered that Gov El-Rufai had in 2015 abolished the “Kaduna Charter of Equity” by scrapping ‘powering sharing between Muslims and Christians”.
-He not only scrapped positions reserved for Christians including seat of Deputy Gov of the State but also deployed state machineries including coercive instruments to unleash unchecked and ceaseless attacks and persecution of Christian leaders in the State.”
+“It must be remembered that Gov El-Rufai had in 2015 abolished the “Kaduna Charter of Equity” by scrapping ‘power sharing between Muslims and Christians.
+He not only scrapped positions reserved for Christians including the seat of deputy governor of the state but also deployed state machinery, including coercive instruments to unleash unchecked and ceaseless attacks and persecution of Christian leaders in the state.”

-According to them, “Intersociety hereby joins the Coalition of Nigerians living in the United Kingdom in calling on the leaders of the Southern Kaduna, the Middle-Belt and the Christian Association of Nigeria (CAN) to go after Mallam el-Rufai by ensuring that he does not go scot-free or walk the streets of Nigeria and west Democracies freely as an outlaw.

-“The UK Government as a State-Party to the Statute of the International Criminal Court of 1998 and domestication of same which also produces the current Chief Prosecutor of the Court should ensure that the likes of El-Rufai, Buhari, Buratai, Musa Daura, Arase, Alkali Baba and the rest of the served and the serving senior security officers in the country from the ranks of military Lieutenant Colonels and Police CSPs since August 2015 are blocked from setting their feet on UK soil or arrested and charged for crimes against humanity and genocide or incitement to same, if they do set their feet on UK Soil.”

 Disclaimer